HorHang/HorHang/README.md

 - 👋 Hi, I’m @HorHang
-- 👀 I’m interested in advanture
+- 👀 I’m interested in Data
-- 🌱 I’m currently learning Data Science
+- 🌱 I've Master's Degree in Data Science
 - 💞️ I’m looking to collaborate on data science
 - 📫 How to reach me github